RichardBradley/liquibase.github.com/documentation/command_line.md

 * [generate creation scripts from existing databases](generating_changelogs.html)
 * [generate database change documentation](dbdoc.html)

-If you run the command line migrator without any arguments, you will get a help message listing these available parameters:
+If you run the command line migrator without any arguments, you will get a help message listing these available commands:

 ## Database Update Commands ##